HARP: Hallucination Detection via Reasoning Subspace Projection: Experiments

 \textbf{Impact of Reasoning Subspace Dimension on Hallucination Detection.} The reasoning subspace dimension affects hallucination detection in two ways: (1) its influence on $logits$ scores: when the dimension is too large, \autoref{eq:energy_condition} gradually breaks down, which impairs the model's next-token prediction capability; (2) its effect on detection accuracy and generalization: increasing the dimension may improve training accuracy but also increases the risk of overfitting, reducing generalization.
 We evaluated dimensions from 32 to 1024 using Qwen-2.5-7B-Instruct and LLaMA-3.1-8B models.
 As shown in the \autoref{fig:hallucination_detection}, a dimension of 256 yields the best performance.
 This dimension accounts for only about 5\% of the original hidden state dimensionality, preserving sufficient reasoning information while filtering most redundant noise, satisfying the information-preservation constraint in \autoref{eq:energy_condition}.

 \textbf{Selection of Hallucination Score Threshold.} In practice, it is necessary to set a hallucination score threshold $\alpha$ so that $\widehat{G}(y|x)$ produces a clear binary decision.
-As shown in \autoref{fig:acc}, when $\alpha$ is between 0.2 and 0.8, detection accuracy remains high, indicating a substantial separation between normal and hallucinated answers under $\widehat{G}$.
+As shown in \autoref{fig:acc} and \autoref{fig:f1}, when $\alpha$ is between 0.2 and 0.8, both detection accuracy and F1 score remain high, indicating a substantial separation between normal and hallucinated answers under $\widehat{G}$.
 To align with common expectations for a binary classifier, we set $\alpha = 0.5$, where $\widehat{G}(y|x)=\mathbb{I}\left[ g_{\theta}(y|x) > 0.5 \right]$.

 \textbf{Robustness Experiments.} To apply HARP in real-world scenarios, we examined its performance under distribution shifts between training and test sets.
 We trained the hallucination detector on a source dataset $s$ and evaluated it on different target datasets $t$. \autoref{fig:heatMap} shows that HARP generalizes well across multiple target datasets.
 Notably, when trained on TriviaQA, its accuracy on NQ Open is nearly identical to directly training on NQ Open, demonstrating HARP's strong robustness and cross-distribution adaptability.